 Rice in Japanese Daily Life

-Rice is more than just a food; it is a central element of Japanese cuisine and culture.
+Rice is more than just food; it is a central element of Japanese cuisine and culture.
 Among the most common uses of the grain are:

-- Traditional Dishes: Onigiri, sushi and donburi.
+• Traditional Dishes: Onigiri, sushi, and donburi.

-- Beverage Production: Like sake and amazake.
+• Beverage Production: Such as sake and amazake.

-- Sweets and Desserts: Mochi and other typical delicacies.
+• Sweets and Desserts: Mochi and other typical delicacies.

 If you have the opportunity to visit Japan, be sure to explore the rice fields, especially those in Hokkaido or the “tanadas” in mountainous regions, where the balance between man and nature is perfectly represented.